 3.1 The Income Tax Act (Canada) (ITA) permits deferral of taxation of income through registered savings vehicles, including pension plans.
-Registration of a pension plan with the Canada Revenue Agency (CRA) and compliance with the ITA is necessary to maintain this tax deferral.
-Separately, pension plans in Canada must also be registered with the appropriate provincial or
+Registration of a pension plan with the Canada

+Revenue Agency (CRA) and compliance with the ITA is required and necessary to maintain this tax deferral.
+Separately, pension plans in Canada must also be registered with the appropriate provincial or federal pension standards regulator under the applicable pension standards legislation.
+In Ontario, FSRA is the pension standards regulator, and the legislation is the PBA.

 - 3.2 The ITA sets limits on benefits and contributions to limit tax sheltering.
 The PBA sets minimum standards, protects benefits and restricts payments out of a plan to specific situations.
-The requirements of these regimes sometimes conflict.
-For example, the ITA may require an employer to refund a contribution that exceeds the ITA limits contrary to PBA prohibitions on such refunds. - 3.3 The federal Minister of National Revenue may revoke the registration of a pension plan under the ITA if the plan permits or provides for contributions or benefits that are not permitted under the ITA and its regulations.
-In recognition of the need to maintain registration under the ITA, Regulation 909 provides exemptions from certain PBA requirements: - filing an amendment which reduces the amount or commuted value of a benefit that has already been earned [2] - refunding members', former members' or retired members' contributions from a pension fund [3] - paying an amount from a pension fund to the employer without FSRA's prior consent[4]
+The requirements of these two regimes sometimes conflict.
+For example, the ITA may require an employer to refund a contribution that exceeds the ITA limits contrary to PBA prohibitions on such refunds. - 3.3 The Federal Minister of National Revenue may revoke the registration of a pension plan under the ITA if the plan permits or provides for contributions or benefits that are not permitted under the ITA and its regulations.
+In recognition of the need to maintain registration under the ITA, the General Regulation provides exemptions from certain PBA requirements which are required to avoid revocation of registration of the pension plan under the ITA. - filing an amendment which reduces the amount or commuted value of a benefit that has already been earned - refunding members', former members' or retired members' contributions from a pension fund - paying an amount from a pension fund to the employer without FSRA's prior consent